 Bluetooth Mesh Models – A Technical Overview

-This detailed technical paper provides a guided tour of the Bluetooth mesh models, taking an in-depth look at the building blocks critical to Bluetooth mesh interoperability.
+This detailed technical paper provides a guided tour of the Bluetooth Mesh models, taking an in-depth look at the building blocks critical to Bluetooth Mesh interoperability.

 INSTANT DOWNLOAD